tronnet-gh/ProxmoxAAS-Dashboard/README.md

 - Proxmox VE Cluster (v7.0+)
 - Reverse proxy server which serves the Proxmox VE Web GUI & API (ie nginx)
 - Web server to host the ProxmoxAAS Client (ie Apache2)
+- [ProxmoxAAS-API](https://github.com/tronnet-gh/ProxmoxAAS-API).
+Ensure that this is done first.

 ## Notes
 The supported setup is to use a reverse proxy to serve both the original Proxmox web interface and ProxmoxAAS Client.
 It is possible other setups can work.
 Rather than provide specific steps to duplicate a certain setup, the steps included are intended as a guideline of steps required for proper function in most setups.